Religion in Sweden

 Religion in Sweden has, over the years, become increasingly diverse.
 Christianity was the religion of virtually all of the Swedish population from the 12th to the early 20th century, but it has rapidly declined throughout the late 20th and early 21st century.

 Christianity came to Sweden as early as the 9th century mainly as a result of an expansion in trade.
 The ancient Nordic religions were slowly replaced.
-Several centuries later all monarchs were Christian and Christianity became the established official religion.
-The church belonged to the Catholic Church until 1527 when the Swedish state church was established as a Protestant church based on Lutheran principles, following the Protestant Reformation enacted by Martin Luther which converted most of Germanic Europe.
+By the 12th century, Christianity became the established national religion and the Archdiocese of Uppsala was established as the first national church.
+Swedish Christians belonged to the Catholic Church until 1527 when the Swedish state church was established as a Protestant church based on Lutheran principles, following the Protestant Reformation enacted by Martin Luther which converted most of Germanic Europe.
 The Lutheran Church of Sweden was formed and remained the official religion of the Christian state until the turn of the 21st century.

-In recent years, the Swedish religious landscape has become increasingly diverse, with Christians comprising in 2020 some 61.3% (of which 55.2% belonging to the Church of Sweden) of the total population and rising numbers of people of other religions and people who do not belong to any church (34.8%).
-The Lutheran Church of Sweden – which was the state religion until 2000 – is by far the largest Christian denomination but is facing a continuous decline in registered membership down to 53,9 % of the total population in 2021 Other minor Christian denominations include Free churches, the Catholic Church and Eastern Orthodox Churches, while members of other religions are mostly Muslims, Buddhists, Hindus and Jews.
+In recent years, the Swedish religious landscape has become increasingly diverse, with Christians comprising in 2021 some 59.6% (of which 53.2% belonging to the Church of Sweden) of the total population and rising numbers of people of other religions (2.5%) and unaffiliated people (37.9%).
+The Lutheran Church of Sweden – which was the state religion until 2000 – is by far the largest Christian denomination but is facing a continuous decline in registered membership.
+Other minor Christian denominations include Free churches, the Catholic Church and Eastern Orthodox Churches.
+Muslims make up the largest non-Christian religious group, followed by Buddhists, Jews and Hindus.
+Jews are one of Sweden's five official national minorities with Yiddish one of the officially recognised minority languages.
+The country has ratified the Framework Convention for the Protection of National Minorities and the European Charter for Regional or Minority Languages.